cShirley14/clouddruid/src/content/post/24-4-21-week-in-review/index.md

 ### seccomp

-Armosec has a [multi-part deep dive into seccomp](https://www.armosec.io/blog/seccomp-internals-part-1/) that I have on my to-read list I love a good tutorial, and they appear to do a great job of showing implementation examples.
+Armosec has a [multi-part deep dive into seccomp](https://www.armosec.io/blog/seccomp-internals-part-1/) that I have on my to-read list; I love a good tutorial, and implementation examples look fairly solid.

 ### Karpenter & Cloudspend